 performed by a background thread, executed in parallel with

 transactions from new connections.
-Until the rollback operation is
+Until the rollback operation

 In most situations, even if the MySQL server was killed

-unexpectedly in the middle of heavy activity, the recovery process
+unexpectedly in the middle of heavy activity, the recovery

-hardware failure or severe system error corrupted
+DBA.
+If a hardware failure or severe system error corrupted

 InnoDB data, MySQL might refuse to start.
 In

-that case, see Section 14.23.2, “Forcing InnoDB Recovery” for the
+this case, see Section 14.23.2, “Forcing InnoDB Recovery”.

 For information about the binary log and

 Section 5.4.4, “The Binary Log”.